Brad Knighton: Professional career

 Knighton was selected by Philadelphia Union in the 2009 MLS Expansion Draft on November 25, 2009.
 His first action with the team was a start in a friendly against Manchester United in which he allowed no goals before being replaced at halftime.
 He made his league debut for Philadelphia on August 8, 2010, against FC Dallas away, but was sent off for denying of an obvious goalscoring opportunity in 22nd minute.
 In his next start, he shut out the Chicago Fire at PPL Park on September 11, 2010, earning his first professional clean sheet, and also Philadelphia's first in franchise history.
 He was given a second consecutive start of the season vs. San Jose but was not able to hold down the starting position over the rest of the season, finishing with just 8 appearances.

 On January 25, 2011, Knighton was waived by Philadelphia.
 In April 2011 he signed with Carolina RailHawks FC of the North American Soccer League.
-Leading the team to a regular season title and being named NASL Best XI.
+That year he played every minute for the club and finished runner-up for the league’s Golden Glove award after recording eight clean sheets and a goals-against average of 0.94 in 28 starts.
+He helped lead the team to a regular season title and being named NASL Best XI, however they lost in the playoff semifinals to NSC Minnesota Stars in a penalty shootout.

 Knighton signed with Vancouver Whitecaps FC of MLS in January 2012.
 After Joe Cannon, the starting goaltender for most of the season, had a blunder against the Portland Timbers in August 2012, Knighton established himself as the starting goalkeeper.

 Knighton was traded back to New England in December 2013 in exchange for a conditional pick in the 2015 MLS SuperDraft.

 Knighton would spend the last 7 years of his career with the revolution mainly in a backup role.
 In 2016 Knighton was pivotal in the team’s run to the Lamar Hunt U.S. Open Cup Final, starting four matches in the tournament.
 In 2021 he would appear in 6 games going 5-1 with 3 clean sheets as the revolution went on to win the Supporters shield.
 He would play his final season in 2022 before ultimately retiring.
 He would finish his time in the MLS with 82 starts and 85 appearances overall.
 A 33-29-20 record with 19 cleans sheets.